 Now that your equipment is ready and the rabbit is prepared, you can start cooking your delicious rabbit dish in the forest!

-See also How to cook chilli on the stove
+See also How to cook bbq chicken wings in the oven

 Note: It is important to ensure you have the necessary permits and adhere to the proper regulations for hunting and cooking game animals in the forest.
 Follow all safety precautions and ethical hunting practices.